thelastpickle/cassandra-reaper/src/docs/content/download.md

-A [Docker](https://docs.docker.com/engine/installation/) build environment is also provided to build the entire project and can be run by using [Docker Compose](https://docs.docker.com/compose/install/):
+A [Docker](https://docs.docker.com/engine/installation/) build environment is also provided in the `src/packaging` directory to build the entire project and can be run by using [Docker Compose](https://docs.docker.com/compose/install/):

 ```bash